SamsungInternet/blog/content/pages/3--meet-the-team/index.md

 <p class="location">Based in the UK</p>

   <img class="profile-img" src="/team/jo.jpg" alt="Jo Franchetti"/>
   <p>Developer Advocate <a href="https://twitter.com/samsunginternet">@samsunginternet</a>, Front end developer, passionate about accessibility, performance and beautiful css.
-I am an organiser at <a href="https://twitter.com/codebar">@Codebar</a> and am dedicated to making the web and the tech industry a better, more inclusive, diverse place.</p>
+Organiser at <a href="https://twitter.com/codebar">@Codebar</a> and dedicated to making the web and the tech industry a better, more inclusive, diverse place.</p>
   <p class="profile-links"><a class="twitter" href="https://twitter.com/thisisjofrank">@thisisjofrank</a> <a class="github" href="https://github.com/thisisjofrank">github.com/thisisjofrank</a>
   </p>
   <p class="tags"><span>#ProgressiveWebApps</span></p>